Prions Play Key Role In Neurodegenerative Disease

 In the white paper, the company provided a concise overview of empirical evidence from a number of leading researchers, much of it recent, that supports the methodology of selectively targeting the prion variants of Amyloid-beta and Tau.

 Amyloid-beta (Aβ) acts as a causative agent in the progression of Alzheimer’s disease.
-Researchers also have discovered that depletion of Aβ reversed cerebral amyloidosis and associated pathology in susceptible mice.

 Other research points to the likelihood that prion-like oligomers of misfolded Aβ mediate neurotoxicity and progression of Alzheimer’s disease.
 In the Cleary et al 2004; Jin et al 2011 studies, scientists concluded that while the presence of Aβ plaque was the calling card of Alzheimer’s disease, the synaptic loss and neurodegenerative spread of the disease were primarily mediated by soluble oligomers of misfolded Aβ rather than plaque.